 By default the main log includes interactions between Visual Studio and dotCover as well as error messages from dotCover core subsystems.
 If necessary, you can use additional argument to switch between different levels of log messages:

-Also, the logs from the workspace host (external process for each coverage session) are enabled when the main log is enabled; these logs are saved separately in the %Temp%JetLogs directory.
+Also, the logs from the workspace host (external process for each coverage session) are enabled when the main log is enabled; these logs are saved separately in the %TEMP%JetLogs directory.

 If necessary, you can expand log output by enabling custom core logs.
 In this case besides errors, all information messages from the selected core logs are recorded.

-To enable custom core logs
+Enable custom core logs

 In the Expert Options dialog that appears, use check-boxes to enable the corresponding core logs.